gurezende/Hotel-Price-Optimization/README.md

 The peak of the prices should be during the Summer for this hotel.

 ## Known Issues
 PyGAM's last commit was on Feb, 2024.
-Since then, there is a compatibility issue for newer versions of numpy/ scipy.
+Since then, there is a compatibility issue for newer versions of numpy/ scipy. <br>
 Here is the fix:
-Manually change line 739 of .venv/Lib/site-packages/pygam/pygam.py to Q, R = np.linalg.qr(WB.toarray()).
+* Manually change line 739 of .venv/Lib/site-packages/pygam/pygam.py to Q, R = np.linalg.qr(WB.toarray()).
-Manually change line 82 of .venv/Lib/site-packages/pygam/utils.py to A = A.toarray().
+* Manually change line 82 of .venv/Lib/site-packages/pygam/utils.py to A = A.toarray().
-There may be more places as well, depending on which models you use.
+* There may be more places as well, depending on which models you use.
 The broad fix is just to replace .A with .toarray() everywhere you get that error.
-For more solutions to this error, refer to the issue #357 in PyGAM's repo.
+* For more solutions to this error, refer to the issue [#357](https://github.com/dswah/pyGAM/issues/357) in PyGAM's repo.